deis/deis/docs/installing_deis/aws.rst

 ----------------------

 To use CloudFormation to perform update operations to your stack, there is another script:
-`update_ec2_cluster.sh`_.
+`update-aws-cluster.sh`_.
 Depending on the parameters that you have changed, CloudFormation may replace the EC2 instances in your stack.

 The following parameters can be changed without replacing all instances in a stack: